 Build Trust and Credibility

 You can also use your website to gather and showcase customer testimonials, which helps build trust.
-Unlike social media reviews that can get lost, reviews on your website are easy for potential customers to find.
+Unlike social media reviews that can get lost in endless feeds, reviews on your website are easy for potential customers to find.
+A dedicated testimonials page or section gives you control over how you present social proof of your quality and reliability.

 Increase Brand Awareness

-A website allows you to maintain a consistent brand message.
+A website allows you to maintain a consistent brand message across all your marketing strategies.
 While social media can bring great results, a website boosts your credibility, helps with SEO, and gives you full control over your online presence.

 Compete in the Digital Marketplace